FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 Returns an error if unable to initialize the shipping step of a checkout process.

-Returns an error if unable to initialize the shipping step of a checkout process.

 **Parameters:**

 Name | Type | Description |